 Crowdfunding the Cure

-We would all like to see a world where age-related diseases are a thing of the past and we are pleased to have collaborated with the SENS Research Foundation on their MitoSENS and OncoSENS fundraisers at Lifespan.io our research crowdfunding platform.
-Both of these SENS Research projects were outstanding successes raising over their initial goals in both cases and we are very proud at LEAF to have been part of their victory.
+We would all like to see a world where age-related diseases are a thing of the past, and we are pleased to have collaborated with the SENS Research Foundation on its MitoSENS and OncoSENS fundraisers at Lifespan.io, our research crowdfunding platform.
+Both of these SENS Research projects were outstanding successes, raising over their initial goals in both cases, and we are very proud at LEAF to have been part of their victory.

-To anyone in doubt of their significant contribution to science, below is a list of some of the peer reviewed studies the SENS Research Foundation has either conducted, collaborated in or directly funded and is a testament to their commitment to further scientific knowledge in the field of aging.
+For anyone in doubt of its significant contribution to science, below is a list of some of the peer-reviewed studies that the SENS Research Foundation has either conducted, collaborated in, or directly funded – a testament to its commitment to furthering scientific knowledge in the field of aging.